 Certain health conditions affect men more than women.
 The two most common conditions that significantly affect men are androgenetic alopecia and benign prostatic hyperplasia (BPH).
 Both of these disorders are associated with hormonal imbalances in men.
 Finasteride are often taken to alleviate these problems.
 However, some reported finasteride side effects after stopping.

-Finasteride is a widely known medication used to treat hair loss and prostate problems in men.
+Finasteride is a widely known medication used to treat hair loss and regrow hair, addressing issues like thinning hair and prostate problems in men.
 Women also use finasteride as a hormone therapy to manage and treat endocrine disorders.
 Albeit its use in hair loss and prostate disorders, finasteride leads to sexual dysfunction and impaired libido in men.